6rz6/Cosmos-SDK-EVMOS-Tutorial/README.md

 # Cosmos-SDK-EVMOS-Tutorial

-Create your own blockchain and Validator Nodes using the Cosmos SDK and EVMOS - A simple to follow tutorial (for the complete SDK Tutorial see reference 1 below)
+Create your own blockchain and Validator Nodes using the Cosmos SDK and EVMOS - A simple to follow tutorial - Promised!

+     (for the coplicated, long and complete SDK Tutorials of both the Cosmos SDK and EVMOS see [reference1](#footnote-1))

 ## Its easy Getting Started

 1. Install the lastest [GO version](https://go.dev/doc/install) and remove previous version using Linux CLI:

 ```